AndyPook/a6k.hugo/content/post/old/2011-its-not-just-standingup.md

 tags: [dev]
 ---

 Daily stand-up meetings have become a common ritual of many teams, especially in Agile software development.
-However, there are many subtle details that distinguish effective stand-ups and a waste of time.
+However, there are many subtle details that distinguish effective stand-ups from a waste of time.

 http://martinfowler.com/articles/itsNotJustStandingUp.html